lassade/c2z/README.md

 ## Todo

+- fail when clang ast-bump has failed as well ...
 - more operators
+- write unnamed enumerations as global constants, if they aren't referenced by any typedef
 - use `getPtr` in `json.Value`
 - static methods inside classes
 - auto resolve naming conflics by adding a counter at the end of the function name